css/csso/README.md

 .module1-foo,.module2-baz{color:red}.module1-bar,.module2-qux{font-size:1.5em;background:#ff0}.module2-qux{width:50px}
 ```

-If class name doesn't specified in `scopes` it's considered that it belongs to default "scope". `scopes` doesn't affect `classes`.
-If class name present in `scopes` but missed in `classes` (both sections specified) it will be filtered.
+If class name doesn't specified in `scopes` it belongs to default "scope". `scopes` doesn't affect `classes`.
+If class name presents in `scopes` but missed in `classes` (both sections specified) it will be filtered.

 Note that class name can't be specified in several scopes.
 Also selector can't has classes from different scopes.
 In both cases an exception throws.